• Skip to primary navigation

 Can I Pan Fry The Salmon Cakes?

 Yes!
 It is fairly simple.
 Heat the pan to medium heat with a couple tbsp. of oil.
-Use a ¼ cup or tbsp measuring spoon to form the patties.
+Use a ¼ cup or tablespoon measuring spoon to form the patties.
 This will allow you to pack them.
 You could also form them with your hand.
 Place the patties in the oil.
 Allow to brown for about 5 minutes per side.
 Remove from the pan and serve.

 I prefer to bake them using a mini muffin tin because they bind together very nicely.
 But, pan frying creates a tasty crust and can be a good option as well.